 Now that that’s out of the way, let’s get into the good stuff.
 The APRA recently made a decision to relax lending rules used to vet potential borrowers (that’s you).

 After consulting with a number of banks and stakeholders, the decision was finalised in June of this year to make changes to the guidance on the serviceability assessments that ADIs perform on residential mortgage applications.
 They specifically confirmed that lenders will no longer have to use a minimum interest rate of at least 7% when reviewing home loan applications.
 The industry standard was around 7.25%.

 Instead, banks and ADIs will have the power to set their own interest rate floor and use a revised rate buffer of at least 2.5% over the loan’s interest rate.

 With interest rates at an all time low, and many experts predicting them to stay this way, your home loan application could be assessed at a rate as low as 6%.
 The move increases the borrowing power for many Aussies by making it easier to get a loan approved and making it easier to borrow more.

 While the changes could see some borrowers increasing their capacity by up to 14%, lenders still need to adhere to a range of checks and balances to ensure buyers can’t jump into loans they can’t afford to pay off.

-When thinking about how much you should borrow, bigger isn’t always better — especially if you’re a first time home buyer.
+When thinking about how much you should borrow, bigger isn’t always better — especially if you’re a first time home buyer or builder.
 Remember to set a realistic budget and stick to it!